tcrurav/WebsocketsLaravelIonic/README.md

 You need a working environment with:
 * [Git](https://git-scm.com) - You can install it from https://git-scm.com/downloads.
 * [Laravel](https://laravel.com/) - I always install Composer, and XAMPP to get a working environment.
+* [Ionic](https://ionicframework.com/) - Free and open source, Ionic offers a library of mobile-optimized UI components, gestures, and tools for building fast, highly interactive apps.

 ## General Installation instructions